mssjsg/reqs/README.md

-# Reqs: A tool for managing complex concurrent requests flow
+# Reqs: A library for managing complex concurrent requests flow

 Managing concurrent requests flow is difficult.
-And it's even more difficult with the complexity of Activity / Fragment life cycle.
-Reqs is created to deal with these issues.
+And it's even more difficult combining with the complexity of Activity / Fragment life cycle.
+Reqs is created to:

 - Provide a simple API to manage the order of the execution of the different requests and keep the responses with the ability to resume / pause / cancel a request flow.
-- Concurrent requests executed in parallel or in sequences can be chained together in a Reqs object and this is make creating or modifying a request flow very easy.
+- Concurrent requests executed in parallel or in sequences can be chained together in a Reqs object and this make creating or modifying a request flow very easy.

 ## Communication